AdaCore/spark2014/docs/ug/usage_scenarios.rst

   implementation defined set of values (Ada RM G.2.3(5)).

 * The semantics of operations on floating-point types is implementation defined (Ada RM G.2).
-It may or not follow the IEEE 754 floating point standard.
+It may or may not follow the IEEE 754 floating point standard.

 * The precision of elementary functions (exponential and trigonometric functions) is implementation defined (Ada RM G.2.4).